SMcGregor199/ellision-gpt/README.md

 3. **What role does memory—both personal and collective—play in shaping the narrator’s identity throughout *Invisible Man*?**

+4. **What is the main theme of *Invisible Man***?

+5. **How did Ralph Ellison influence American literature?**

+6. **Can you analyze this passage from *Invisible Man***

+7. **What were Ellison's views on race and identity?**

 ---

 ## 📁 Repo Contents

 - `instructions.md`: Prompt logic and tone guidelines for the GPT
 - `citations.md`: Curated list of scholarly sources (MLA format)
+- `sample-prompts.md`: Demonstration of expected GPT behavior across question types
 - `README.md`: Overview of the project

+---

+## 🧪 Sample Prompts (Why They Matter)

+The `sample-prompts.md` file contains curated examples of how Ellison GPT responds to different kinds of questions—interpretive, comparative, and redirection-based.
+These samples:

+- Reinforce the GPT’s tone, boundaries, and citation style
+- Serve as reference points for quality assurance and prompt refinement
+- Showcase the project’s ethos: to support inquiry without oversimplifying Ellison’s thought

+Example prompt:
+> **What does Ellison mean by invisibility?**
+> → GPT returns an excerpt-grounded reflection on social erasure, identity, and literary metaphor.

+These examples ensure the GPT responds with care, context, and critical attention to language.

 ---
 ## ✨ License & Use

 This project is intended for educational and literary use.
 Not affiliated with the Ellison estate.